edwardoughton/open-rigbi/README.md

 The scripts involved can be broadly summarized as follows:

 - `dl.py` downloads all necessary scenario hazard data layers.
-- `flood_hazards.py` preprocesses the flood hazard layers for each country.
+- `preprocess.py` preprocesses all boundaries, cell data and flood hazard layers for each country.
+- `coastal_lut.py` generates a lookup table of coastal regions.
-- `pop.py` preprocesses all population datalayers.
+- `process.py` processes all results.
-- `distances.py` calculates the distance lookup from cells to grid tiles.
-- `econ.py` calculates the economic impacts of infrastructure damage.